Alexey-step/Alex/Readme.md

 ## &#128075; _Hi, I'm Alexey Stepanov, Frontend developer based in Russia_

 Welcome to my GitHub page!
-Each day I create beautiful web-products using best practices and modern technologies.
 Here you can find some of my projects.

 ### &#128222; Сontacts: